Analysis | Can Seattle save its season? Can Buffalo win the AFC East? A look at five struggling teams.

 Seattle Seahawks: In the first half of the 2020 season, Russell Wilson was considered the MVP front-runner.
 It appeared Seattle had finally decided to “Let Russ Cook,” and he was burning up the league with his offensive numbers.
-They got off to a 6-1 start.
+The Seahawks got off to a 6-1 start.

-But as the season went on, opponents adjusted how they defended the Seahawks.
+But as the season went on, opponents adjusted.
 Many teams played a Cover-2 defense that limited Wilson’s ability to get the ball consistently to receivers D.K.
 Metcalf and Tyler Lockett.
 Seattle finished the season with a 12-4 record, but lost in the first round of the playoffs.

 This season, the offense has been a disaster en route to a 3-7 start.
-Part of that was due to Wilson suffering a horrible injury to the middle finger of his right hand, causing him to miss three games, but in the two games he has been back, the offense has gotten even worse.
+Part of that was due to a horrible injury to the middle finger of Wilson’s right hand, causing him to miss three games, but in the two games he has been back, the offense has gotten even worse.
 Wilson has done poorly on third downs and in the red zone, and his offensive line has struggled to pass block.

 That is putting a strain on Seattle’s defense, which has been on the field way too much and has noticeably worn down in the fourth quarters of games.